BrightEdge Point of View: Google Flights and How to Respond

 Google has evolved its knowledge graph section for air flight information.
 This move follows a pattern similar to Local or Quick Answers.
 Google Flights are now on a sponsored or paid basis.
 Additionally, Google announced that in 2018 it will shut down access to its QPX Express API, which is used by a number of online travel agencies (OTA) for airfare data.

 In April 2011 Google purchased ITA Software for $700 million.
-On September 13, 2011 Google launched its original Google Flights, which used data and algorithms gained from this purchase.
+On September 13, 2011 Google launched its original flights feature, which used data and algorithms gained from this purchase.

 On April 10, 2018 Google shut down access to its QPX Express API that's used by some online travel agencies (OTA) for airfare data.
 Those OTAs will need to arrange alternative sources of data.

-The Google Flights box appears in the SERPs without any other knowledge graph elements or traditional Paid Search ads.
+The flights box appears in the SERPs without any other knowledge graph elements or traditional Paid Search ads.
 This means the first position organic listing is above the fold and displays traditional OTA offerings.